stanislavsavolainen/Fullstack-programming-materials-/README.md

 - maven

         ```
-	configure maven enviroment variable
+	Configure maven enviroment variable
-	create maven project or download project from internet as we do in SpringBoot application,
+	create maven project or download project from internet as we
+        do in SpringBoot application,
-	also default HelloWold - java project from Maven folder.
+	also default HelloWold java project from Maven folder.
         ```
       - my maven hellowold project with executable jar : maven/my-app